leonardorifeli/rifeli.dev/content/about.md

 description: "About"
 ---

+💻 | Co-Founder & CTO at @harmo.me
+❤️ | Writer at rifeli.dev & Gopher since 2017
+👰 | @thuany.rifeli
+📍 | Antônio Carlos - SC 🇧🇷

-I’m Leonardo Rifeli CTO at [harmo](https://harmo.me), creator/maintainer any [open source projects](https://github.com/avelino) andData Science Technologist at [Uninter](https://www.uninter.com/).
+I'm Leonardo Rifeli CTO at [harmo](https://harmo.me) and Data Science Technologist at [Uninter](https://www.uninter.com/).

-I have more than 12 years old of experience as Software Developer.
+I have more than 13 years old of experience as Software Developer.
 Studies Data Science at uninter.com university.

 I co-founded the startup called Reviewr (reviewr.me), eligible as one of the most promising in Santa Catarina - Brazil, incubated at MIDITEC, the 5th best startup incubator in the world, and accelerated by Darwin Startups.
 And, I also co-founded the Harmo startup (harmo.me), a fusion of Reviewr & Gorila startups.
 Harmo’s a partner company of ReclemaAqui.